hjdegraft/007-rvalueRefs/README.md

 So why Rvalue Reference, since reference usually means we can track the memory location and rvalue is the opposite of that concept.

-Essentially when the assignment operator is overloaded such that the pointers are swapped, the returned value (or the rhs of the v = retVector call) is being passed as a reference because we need this memory location create the clone and then perform the swap.
+Essentially when the assignment operator is overloaded such that the pointers are swapped, the returned value (or the rhs of the v = retVector() call) is being passed as a reference because we need this memory location in order to create the clone and then perform the swap.

 The syntax for calling the overloaded assignment and/or copy constructor is ```X&&```, which is implemented in the overloaded assignment operator and copy constructor.